-How is the stent inserted?
+How is the stent put in?

-A flexible tube with a camera on the end, called an endoscope, is put in through your mouth and down into the duodenum.
+You will have a sedative by an injection, which will make you very sleepy and relaxed.
+A tube with a camera on the end, called an endoscope, is put in through your mouth and down into the duodenum.
 A fine wire is then used to guide the stent into place inside the duodenum.

 What happens afterwards?